bizerfr/LFS-Aware-Reconstruction/README.md

 ```
 Try on your point cloud!

-Full code will be released after the preprint is accepted somewhere.
+Full code will be released after the preprint is accepted.